BrunoT4/CTF_Writeups/PicoCTF/ORDER_ORDER.md

 ## Getting Past the Validator

 There's a uniqueness check on signup that blocks exact duplicate usernames.
 From my initial recon, I knew there was no string filter for SQL metacharcters.
 You can register with `'`, `' OR '1'='1`, full injection strings, pretty much whatever you want.
-This is a comical amount of free range for constructing my injection string.
+This is a comical amount of free reign for constructing my injection string.

 I registered with `' OR '1'='1` as my username, generated a report, and the CSV came back with my previous account's expense data in it.
 So there is in fact an existing second-order injection.